 Appointment Of Voice 4 Indi Independent Candidate

 On 19 May the Voice for Indi report was released following the 55 Kitchen table conversations of recent weeks involving 440 people.
-Also the announcement was made of Cathy McGowan as the independent candidate to be supported by the Voice for Indi.
+Also, the announcement was made of Cathy McGowan as the independent candidate to be supported by the Voice for Indi.

 By mid April there were 4 people who had indicated some interest in being the independent candidate.
 On 2nd May a media release included some of the feedback from the Kitchen Table Conversations, and also formally called for nominations for the V4i candidate by 13 May.
 There was as least one further response to this media report.
-Not all who showed some interest, followed through with formal applications, however interviews were required and the selection process was guided by clear criteria and a probity document that aligned to the values of V4i.
+Not all who showed some interest, followed through with formal applications, however.
+Interviews were required and the selection process was guided by clear criteria alongside a probity document that aligned to the values of V4i.
 All applicants were provided with the draft V4i report prior to interview.